 My personal interests range from archaeology to architecture, literature to art, technology to science.
 I am never happier than when reading – probably on a tablet while sitting on a four-thousand year old burial mound in the middle of a forest with a sports car parked nearby.
 And yes, there are more than a few paradoxes in that.
 I love ancient trees.
 I love fast cars.
 Maybe I should buy a Tesla Roadster?

-That is it for now, except to end with an English language poem of unknown origin (possibly 19th century and Irish-American) that I love.
-The title Ní Bóna Ná Coróin “Neither Crown nor Collar” refers to many things.
-A rejection of oppression by State (crown) or Church (collar).
-A refusal to be seduced by riches, to lord it over others, or to submit to slavery, to be lorded over by others.
-It is a rebel poem, an anti-establishment poem, and is closely associated with the revolutionary Fenian movement in Ireland, Britain, the United States and Canada.
+That is it for now, except to end with an English language poem by the author Robin Herne published in his 2012 collection Bard Song.
+The title Bona na Croin, or more correctly Ní Bóna Ná Coróin “Neither Crown nor Collar”, refers to many things.
+A rejection of oppression by the State (crown) or the Church (collar).
+A refusal to be seduced by riches, to lord it over others or to submit to slavery.
+It is – for me – an anti-establishment poem, and I have a good bit of affection for it.
 It sums me up in many ways.
 I think…

 Neither your collar nor crown